urbit/developers.urbit.org/content/guides/core/app-school-full-stack/10-final.md

   This section of the Clay vane documentation covers mark files comprehensively.
-- [The mark file section of the Gall Guide](/guides/core/app-school/7-sur-and-marks#mark-files) - This part of the Gall Guide goes through the basics of mark files.
+- [The mark file section of the Gall Guide](/guides/core/app-school/7-sur-and-marks#mark-files) - This part of App School goes through the basics of mark files.

 - [The JSON Guide](/guides/additional/hoon/json-guide) - This also covers writing mark files to convert to/from JSON.